-Brooke has seen a “drastic positive shift in candidate response rates since the move to remote work, noting that she hasn't had a single person miss a call in recent weeks.
+Brooke has seen a “drastic positive shift" in candidate response rates since the move to remote work, noting that she hasn't had a single person miss a call in recent weeks.
 From an interviewing perspective, she says it’s great because “candidates are at home and have a lot more time to take a phone interview now that they aren’t moving from meeting to meeting."

-Working from home also gives jobseekers the privacy to take interviews confidentially.
-They no longer have to worry about coming up with a reason to step out of the office and resurface a couple hours later.
-This flexibility might make it easier than ever to interview your perfect candidate.
+Working from home also gives job-seekers the privacy to take interviews confidentially.
+They no longer have to worry about coming up with a reason to step out of the office.
+This flexibility makes it easier than usual to find time for interviews.

 During a video interview, take steps to show that you are actively listening.
-Brooke suggests, “Make sure you are looking at the camera to maintain eye contact with your interviewee,” Brooke said.
-These types of actions are a great way to demonstrate that you are actively listening.
-Because 93% of all communication is nonverbal, cues like eye contact, nodding or even waiting a few seconds before responding are important for nurturing understanding and familiarity between the interviewee and interviewer.
+Brooke suggests, “Make sure you are looking into the camera to maintain eye contact with your interviewee."
+Because 93% of all communication is nonverbal, cues like eye contact, nodding, or even waiting a few seconds before responding help you connect with the person you are interviewing.

 Another way to mitigate the awkwardness of a video call is to make sure the candidate feels comfortable right from the start.
-According to Brooke, this can be as simple as asking them how their day is going.”
+According to Brooke, this can be as simple as asking them how their day is going.
 Starting that dialogue before jumping into the interview is going to make the person feel more comfortable opening up.

-“My team is doing daily morning standups to make sure we can sync.
-We go over what is on everyone’s plate for the day.”
-Brooke’s team uses both Slack and Google Chat to make sure they are communicating throughout the day.
-“It’s an adjustment but we’re so used to constant communication at our desks that we want to make sure we maintain that as much as possible.
-We don’t have the ability to tap someone on the shoulder to discuss something, sending a Slack or doing an impromptu video chat has been working well."
+“My team is doing daily morning stand-ups to stay in sync.
+We go over what's on everyone’s plate for the day.”
+Brooke’s team also uses messaging tools such as Slack and Google Chat to stay in touch throughout the day.
+“It’s an adjustment since we’re so used to constant communication at our desks.
+While we don’t have the ability to tap someone on the shoulder to discuss something, sending a Slack or doing an impromptu video chat has been working well."

 Some final words...

-While we don’t know how long this pandemic will play out, we do know that adapting to change gives us the opportunity to learn and grow stronger.
-It’s about how we respond to change that matters.
-Vettery is always here to support your hiring needs and continue to make your Monday’s (even at home) something to celebrate.
+While we don’t know how long the effects of COVID-19 will last, we do know that adapting to change gives us the opportunity to learn and progress.
+Vettery is here to support your hiring needs and continue to make your Monday’s (even at home) something to celebrate.